MatthewS678/Bird-App/README.md

 # Project: Bird Watching App

+## How to run

+The app can be run by typing **py4web run apps --host 127.0.0.1 --port 8000** into your terminal after making sure you have py4web installed.
+Then you can enter the link given to you (should be: http://127.0.0.1:8000) into your browser to view the app.

+## Project summary

+### Index Page

+The welcoming page that houses the map and allows creating checklists from the map.
+To create a checklist, double click on a point on the map to drop a pin and then click on the dropped pin to create your checklist.
+Fill in the details of your sightings in the checklist and press submit when done.

+### Checklist Page

+This page allows users to view, delete, or edit all their checklists.

+### Stats Page

+This page allows users to search up bird species and view their total observations, last time seen, and a heatmap of chosen species.

+### Location Page

+This page allows users to view information on their sightings from chosen locations

+## Teacher Instructions

 The goal of the project is to build a bird-watching app/site, loosely modeled on ebird.org.
 The project has been chosen in a way that will let us play with many interesting features in web development, including developing responsive one-page apps, maps integration, user communication, and more.

 The project is organized around the following main pages: